-Breath test could possibly diagnose colorectal cancerDecember 5th, 2012 in Cancer /
+Breath test could possibly diagnose colorectal cancerDecember 5, 2012 in Medicine & Health / Cancer

 A new study published in BJS has demonstrated for the first time that a simple breath analysis could be used for colorectal cancer screening.
 The study is part of the "Improving Outcomes in Gastrointestinal Cancer" supplement.